AI Vision Sensor#

 Introduction#

-The AI Vision Sensor can detect and track objects, colors, and AprilTags.
+The VEX IQ AI Vision Sensor can detect and track objects, colors, and AprilTag IDs.
 This allows the robot to analyze its surroundings, follow objects, and react based on detected visual data.

-The AI Vision examples are designed for use with a Basebot equipped with an AI Vision Sensor.
+The AI Vision examples are designed for use with a Basebot equipped with a VEX IQ AI Vision Sensor.
 In these examples, the sensor is configured with the name AIVision1, which appears in the blocks.

-Actions – Capture data from the AI Vision Sensor for a selected signature.
+Actions — Capture data from the VEX IQ AI Vision Sensor for a selected signature.

-get object data – Captures data for a specific object type, such as colors, pre-trained objects, or AprilTags.
+get object data — Captures data for a specific signature, such as a configured color, a pre-trained object, or an AprilTag ID.

 Settings — Choose which object to interact with.